YashdalfTheGray/sqs-playground/README.md

 ### Building

 With Docker, you can just build the container with `docker build -t sqs-playground .`.
+This build uses the Docker builder pattern.
+We build the code in a separate container and we run it in a separate container.

+The advantage being that the builder container can be thrown away once a binary has been compiled for the runner container to use.
+And we don't need to drag all the build tooling into the runtime container.

 ### Running

-Then running the container is as simple as `docker run -it --rm --name sqs-test sqs-playground:latest`
+Then running the container is as simple as `docker run -it --rm --name sqs-test sqs-playground:latest`.
+This will run a fully built jar of your code in a runner container.

 ## The way of the host